Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

 - You have the option of disabling the ENB completely, something that I personally do.
-Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press save on the top left.
+Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press 'Save Configuration' on the top left.

 - If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter]: